BuyCoins has launched SendCash, a platform that allows users to send money to their Nigerian bank account from anywhere in the world using Bitcoin.

 With the newly-launched platform—SendCash, anyone, including people without BuyCoins account, will be able to transfer money to a Nigerian bank account using Bitcoin via Cash App or Coinbase.

-According to BuyCoins, after the Bitcoin transfer is confirmed, the recipient bank account is credited within 5 minutes.
+According to BuyCoins, after the Bitcoin transfer is confirmed, the recipient bank account is credited within few minutes or at most in less than hour.

 🚀 We just launched @SendcashAfrica— BuyCoins (@buycoins_africa) April 15, 2020